UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 **`=XLOOKUP(E5,$A$5:$A$11,$B$5:$C$11)`**

-Let's take a closer look at what each element of the function means:
+Let's take a closer look at what each element of the function means using Exercise 1:

 |Value|Parameter|Description|
 |-----|---------|-----------|